lfucg/Lexcall311-Mobile/components/README.md

 * $ `nvm use`
 * $ `npm install`
 * handle .env
-  * create .env, .env_prod, and .env_stage files
+  * create .env files at top level
     * see .env_example for info needed
-    * fill .env_prod with prod info and .env_stage with stage info
+    * fill with stage info
-    * copy .env_stage info into .env

 ## Local Dev
 * $ `nvm use`
 * $ `npm run start`